boring-darwin/just-do-it/README.md

 # just-do-it
-job runner that just do your job.
+job runner that just do your job.(But currenlty it can do anything)